danrspencer/phpunit-expect-syntax/README.md

 ### Step 1.
 Install via Composer

-The preferred way to install this bundle is to rely on Composer.
+The preferred way to install this bundle is via Composer.
 Just add it to your composer.json:

 ``` js
 {